vyang17/longPressNewTabClone/README.md

 ### 2022-05-29 (v5.0)
 - Update to Manifest Version 3
-    - Chrome may display some errors (attributed to my lack of knowledge on async methods, but core functionality should be same as v4.1
+    - Chrome may display some errors (attributed to my lack of knowledge on async methods), but core functionality should be same as v4.1
+    - async methods may be missing error handling (try, catch).
+I may fix it if it causes major problems, but for now this will have to do.
 - Options UI
     - Dark background
     - Change font